plamarque/sphinx-poc/docs/PersonalApplications/Connections/Search_Contact.rst

 Hit the Enter key, or click Search to find your desired contacts.

-    **Note**

-    -  When searching by alphabets, only contacts whose last names start with the search letter are listed in the Contacts Directory page.
+    .. note:: -  When searching by alphabets, only contacts whose last names start with the search letter are listed in the Contacts Directory page.

 			  -  The search results are also ordered by the last name.

 .. |image0| image:: images/social/search_by_name.png
+:align:center